Family Medicine - Grant Medical Center

 - Diversity and Inclusion

 We are committed to recruiting diverse residents and faculty, and ensuring an inclusive environment where our residents can thrive.
 Everyone at OhioHealth is expected to embrace our differences, listen to one another, and build an environment that is welcoming and supportive for all.
 We believe each new perspective makes us stronger, and that, together, we can make this residency and our community a better place.

 Our residents and faculty serve on Diversity and Inclusion committees at department, hospital and system levels.
 They contribute to and advocate for local and national practice changes that promote diversity and inclusion.
 We have open discussions about systemic oppression, privilege, cultural humility and racism.

 - Areas of Concentration

 You will have the option to tailor your educational experience by opting into Areas of Concentration.
 This dedicated time allows you to explore an area of family medicine you are interested in without narrowing your scope of practice.
-Areas of Concentration include additional longitudinal components, conference and research opportunities, and elective experiences in advocacy, global health, faculty development, geriatrics, HIV care, hospital medicine, LGBTQ care, reproductive health and sports medicine.
+Areas of Concentration include additional longitudinal components, conference and research opportunities, and elective experiences in advocacy, global health, faculty development, geriatrics, HIV care, hospital medicine, LGBTQ+ care, reproductive health, sports medicine and urban underserved.

 - Outpatient Competencies